 Additional Articles About Guru Nanak:

 Guru Angad is the second Master in Sikh Dharma.
 He was born in Sarai Matta, India.
 His father’s name was Pheru Mall Ji and his mother was Daya Kaur Ji.
 He married Mata Khivi.
 They had two sons Dassu Ji and Dattu Ji and two daughters Bibi Amro Ji and Bibi Anokhi Ji.

 Guru Angad continued sharing the teachings of Guru Nanak.
 He also entered states of mystical vision and wrote songs from his own experience.
-To help the community learn to sing these songs, Guru Angad created the Gurmukhiscript.
+To help the community learn to sing these songs, Guru Angad standardized the Gurmukhi script.
 Gurmukhi means “from the mouth of the Guru.”
 With very easy and clear rules of pronunciation, the Gurmukhi script allowed people to pronounce the songs of Guru Nanak, Guru Angad and the songs of the mystics from other lands and languages that Guru Nanak had collected.
 In some ways, it could be said that Gurmukhi was the world’s first tape-recorder – for it was an alphabet devised to re-create sound – regardless of the particular language a song was written in.